-MY ORGANIZATION SUBMITTED AN FY 2019 BEA PROGRAM APPLICATION.
-WHEN PREPARING OUR FY 20120 APPLICATION, SHOULD THE BASELINE PERIOD AMOUNTS IN OUR FY 2020 APPLICATION BE THE SAME AS THE ASSESSMENT PERIOD AMOUNTS REPORTED IN OUR ORGANIZATION'S FY 2019 APPLICATION?
+MY ORGANIZATION SUBMITTED AN FY 2020 BEA PROGRAM APPLICATION.
+WHEN PREPARING OUR FY 2021 BEA PROGRAM APPLICATION, SHOULD THE BASELINE PERIOD AMOUNTS IN OUR FY 2021 BEA PROGRAM APPLICATION BE THE SAME AS THE ASSESSMENT PERIOD AMOUNTS REPORTED IN OUR ORGANIZATION'S FY 2020 APPLICATION?

-The CDFI Fund recommends that FY 2020 BEA Program Applicants recalculate their Baseline Period Amounts.
-There are two primary reasons for this: (1) the CDFI Fund may have issued new guidance which impacts your FY 2020 Baseline Period amount; and (2) transactions reported in the previous FY 2019 BEA Application may have been eliminated or changed as a result of the CDFI Fund's review of the supporting documentation provided.
+The CDFI Fund recommends that FY 2021 BEA Program Applicants recalculate their Baseline Period Amounts.
+There are two primary reasons for this: (1) the CDFI Fund may have issued new guidance which impacts your FY 2021 Baseline Period amount; and (2) transactions reported in the previous FY 2020 BEA Application may have been eliminated or changed as a result of the CDFI Fund's review of the supporting documentation provided.

-• An example of how new guidance can impact the Baseline Period amount is provided below:

-FY 2019 Applicants are required to use the updated 2011-2015 American Community Survey (ACS) eligibility data to determine if Qualified Activities occurred in BEA Distressed Communities.
-As a result, Applicants that reported transactions using the 2010-2014 ACS eligibility data in the previous FY 2018 BEA Program Application's Assessment Period (calendar year 2017) would now exclude these from the FY 2019 BEA Program Application's Baseline Period (also calendar year 2017).
+- An example of how new guidance can impact the Baseline Period amount is provided below: - FY 2019 Applicants were required to use the updated 2011-2015 American Community Survey (ACS) eligibility data to determine if Qualified Activities occurred in BEA Distressed Communities.
+As a result, Applicants that reported transactions using the 2010-2014 ACS eligibility data in the previous FY 2018 BEA Program Application's Assessment Period (calendar year 2017) would exclude these from the FY 2019 BEA Program Application's Baseline Period (also calendar year 2017).
 This is just one example.
 Applicants should review all of the Application materials to make sure that any new guidance is taken into consideration.